14 Best Fruits For Weight Loss 2023 – According To Nutritionists

-Many berries (like raspberries, strawberries, blueberries and more) also contain plenty of fiber, but are also high in antioxidants-like anthocyanins-which help fight free radicals and curb inflammation in the body.
+Many berries (like raspberries, strawberries, blueberries, and more) also contain plenty of fiber, but are also high in antioxidants-like anthocyanins-which help fight free radicals and curb inflammation in the body.
 These antioxidants can also play a role in restoring healthy metabolism and promoting natural, healthy weight loss through fighting this type of inflammation.
 Also, a study has shown that berries represent an intriguing possibility for the treatment of obesity-induced inflammation and associated comorbidities.

 Drupes (Stone Fruit)

-Grapefruit may be one of the top choices among best fruits for weight loss.
+Grapefruit may be one of the top choices among the best fruits for weight loss.
 After all, it has an entire weight loss diet named after it: The Grapefruit Diet (though this diet doesn’t actually have much to do with grapefruit at all).

 All the same, this citrus fruit is lower on the sugar scale while being higher in bitter compounds and antioxidant phytochemicals.
-This is why grapefruit (and grapefruit juice) is considered one of the best fruits you can eat-or drink-for supporting healthy weight loss.
+This is why grapefruit (and grapefruit juice) is considered one of the best fruits you can eat or drink for supporting healthy weight loss.

-Studies even show it has an anti-diabetic effect which can play a positive role in preventing unwanted weight gain, too.
+Studies even show that it has an anti-diabetic effect which can play a positive role in preventing unwanted weight gain, too.

-This round, green-fleshed and brown-skinned fruit is a common recommendation for those with diabetes, as it is very tasty but does not cause blood sugar spikes.
+This round, green-fleshed, and brown-skinned fruit is a common recommendation for those with diabetes, as it is very tasty but does not cause blood sugar spikes.
 These effects from kiwi are also beneficial for reducing the risk of unwanted weight gain.

-Studies confirm that kiwi works for health in this way by helping regulate blood sugar, insulin levels and a more balanced metabolism.
+Studies confirm that kiwi works for health in this way by helping regulate blood sugar, and insulin levels and a more balanced metabolism.

 Lemon and other types of citrus fruits can be powerful foods for supporting weight loss.
-This is especially the case for low-sugar ones (like grapefruit or lime) similar to lemon, as the less sugar-and more fiber- these fruits contain the better they are for a healthy metabolism and a reduced chance of weight gain.
+This is especially the case for low-sugar ones (like grapefruit or lime) similar to lemon, as the less sugar and more fiber- these fruits contain the better they are for a healthy metabolism and a reduced chance of weight gain.

 One study on lemons also showed that the juice could support healthy weight loss in test subjects.

 This tropical fruit may be one of the best fruits for weight loss because it is high in natural digestive enzymes.
-These enzymes include amylase, invertase and catalase.
+These enzymes include amylase, invertase, and catalase.

 Natural digestive enzymes can help the body assimilate both sugars and fiber better, which can then have a beneficial overall effect on weight.
-One study showed that mango helped “level” blood sugars in obese people-a helpful first step towards weight loss and preventing further weight gain.
+One study showed that mango helped “level” blood sugars in obese people helpful first step towards weight loss and preventing further weight gain.